zboxfs/zbox/README.md

-Unlike other system-level file systems, such as ext4, XFS and btrfs, which provide shared access to multiple processes, Zbox is file system that runs inside the same memory space as the application.
+Unlike other system-level file systems, such as ext4, XFS and btrfs, which provide shared access to multiple processes, Zbox is file system that runs in the same memory space as the application.
 It only provide access to one process at a time.

 By abstracting IO access, Zbox supports a variety of underneath storage layers.